aaryannagpal/AgBot/components/README.md

 ## Components
-This directory contains images of the components used in this project.
+This directory contains images and files for the components used in this project.